 We use your personal information in order to:

-To do this, we may disclose your personal information to organisations that carry out functions on the Group’s behalf.
-This may include for example mailing and printing houses, cheque and electronic transaction processors, information technology service providers, professional advisers, account holders and operators, valuers, introducers, guarantors, debt collection agencies, regulators and government authorities.
+To do this, we may disclose your personal information to organisations that carry out functions on our behalf.
+This may include for example mailing and printing houses, cheque and electronic transaction processors, information technology service providers, professional advisers, valuers, introducers and debt collection agencies.
 Our agreements with these entities ensure this information is only used to carry out functions on our behalf.

-Depending upon the type of product you have requested, we may also disclose your personal information to credit reporting bodies, the trustee or manager of a superannuation fund and insurance companies.
+Depending upon the type of product you have requested, we may also disclose your personal information to account holders and operators, guarantors, credit reporting bodies, the trustee or manager of a superannuation fund and insurance companies.

 In the case of shareholders, personal information is disclosed to our share registry service provider.

 We may also disclose your personal information to an individual or an organisation (a ‘third party’) if: